shaaav1e/klassconnect-learningplatform/README.md

 # KlassConnect

 KlassConnect is an educational consisting of updated course content delivery and AI-powered quiz generation.
+Primarily designed for learning purposes, along with vibe coding during times when I had no idea how specific things were meant to be implemented.

 ## Tech Stack